Kaktushose/reactionwaiter/README.md

 ReactionWaiter waiter = new ReactionWaiter(1234, EmoteType.THUMBSUP.unicode);
 ```

 That's it!
 We've implemented our first ReactionWaiter.
-Futher information on how to use this libary can be found in the [documentation]().
+Further information on how to use this library can be found in the [documentation]().

 # Contributing

 If you think that something is missing and you want to add it yourself, feel free to open a pull request.
-I recommend to open an issue first in order to avoid misunderstandings, e.g. you start working on feature I'm already planning to add.
+I recommend opening an issue first in order to avoid misunderstandings, e.g. you start working on a feature I'm already planning to add.
 Please note the following things:
 - Follow the Java conventions
 - Document your code